Recently searched

 Rw=40

-New builds, conversions, and buildings scheduled for alternative use will be subject to testing in accordance with the values set out in the table.
-If the values are exceeded, then remedial work and re-testing will be required.
+New builds, conversions, and buildings scheduled for alternative use will be subject to testing as per the values set out in the table.
+If the values are exceeded, remediation work and re-testing will be required.

-The regulations specify the need for there to be some type of acoustic insulation between the flooring joists.
-The fitting of such insulation will result in the increase of mass and the minimisation of airborne sound.
-The ceiling should also be boarded with two layers of acoustic plasterboard.
-Acoustic underlay mats will be sufficient for the soundproofing of floors complete with sub-flooring.
-An acoustic underlay may be added to ensure compliance with the soundproofing standards.
+According to the regulations, there must be some type of acoustic insulation between flooring joists.
+Installing such insulation will result in an increase in mass and airborne sound minimisation.
+Two layers of acoustic plasterboard should be applied to the ceiling as well.
+The soundproofing of floors complete with sub-flooring can be accomplished with acoustic underlay mats.
+Adding an acoustic underlay can ensure compliance with soundproofing standards.

 What are the Different Types of Noise?

-There are three primary types of sound that can be minimised with soundproofing materials.
+Three primary types of sound can be minimised with soundproofing materials.

 Soundproofing Foam

-Airborne noise is quite simply noise transmitted through the air.
+Airborne noise simply refers to noise transmitted through the air.
 It might be generated by everything from a television to a barking dog.
-The production of airborne and structural sounds is often connected, with one causing the other.
-It will be necessary to install a barrier or insulation material for the effective minimisation of airborne noise.
-The density and thickness will have a direct bearing on the soundproofing effectiveness of such materials.
+Airborne and structural sounds are often connected, with one causing the other.
+It will be necessary to install a barrier or sound insulation material for the effective minimisation of airborne noise.
+The density and thickness will directly affect the soundproofing effectiveness of such materials.

 Soundproofing Sheet

-Impact noises are generated as a result of firm connection between different types of material.
-As an example, there will be a high-level impact noise when hammering a nail into a wall.
+Impact noises are generated due to a firm connection between different types of material.
+As an example, there will be high-level impact noise when hammering a nail into a wall.
 Such sounds can be minimised through the placement of a barrier between the materials.
-Other options include the installation of floating floors and acoustic ceiling systems.
+Other options include floating floors and acoustic ceiling systems.

 Soundproofing Foam

-Structure-borne noise is transmitted via the structure of a building.
-It will occur as a result of sound being generated via an adjacent vibrating surface.
-A good example is footsteps on a floor being heard in the room below.
+Structure-borne noise is transmitted via a building's structure.
+It occurs due to sound generated by an adjacent vibrating surface.
+A helpful example is footsteps on a floor heard in the room below.
 As previously mentioned, structure-borne noise can result in airborne noise and vice versa.

 Soundproofing Foam